-From May 2021 through November 2022, 1419 patients attended the Electrophysiology Department, of which only 1319 did not met the inclusion criteria and 1 met an exclusion criteria.
-In total, 28 paroxysmal AF patients with were examined for eligibility, however, patients were lost in follow-up.
+From May 2021 through November 2022, 1419, patients attended the Electrophysiology Department, of which only 1319 did not meet the inclusion criteria and 1 met an exclusion criteria.
+In total, 28 patients with paroxysmal AF were examined for eligibility, however, 14 patients were lost in follow-up.
 Therefore, 15 subjects with 15 matched controls were included in the analysis (Figure 1).
 The median time between the pre-PVI TTE and post-PVI TTE was of 124 days (IQR: 98-150 days).

-The average age of the subjects was 55 ± 14 years, with 67% being male.
-For controls, the average age was 54 ± 11 years, with 60% being male.
+The average age of the subjects was $55 \pm 14$ years, with 67% being male.
+For controls, the average age was $54 \pm 11$ years, with 60% being male.
 Most subjects had a NYHA functional class of I (73% of subjects and 87% of controls).
 The matched controls displayed similar clinical characteristics and comorbidities compared to the subjects.
 The detailed distribution of these characteristics and comorbidities are presented in Table 1.